xylophonehero/xstate-tsserver/README.md

 the definition will navigate to it's implementation within the setup block of the machine.

-In VSCode, hover over the implementation and press `F12` to navigate to the definition.
+In VSCode, hover over the implementation and press `F12` or `cmd+click` to navigate to the definition.

 ---